 Alternating Current Voltage Gradient

-An ACVG survey is a very accurate and precise technique for identifying cable breaks, holidays and even the position of anodes.
+An ACVG survey is a very accurate and precise technique for identifying cable breaks, holidays, and even the position of anodes.
 It can be used as a macro and micro tool to pinpoint large to very small holidays in a pipeline section.
-It will give readout in dBmV which is used in conjunction with the other surveys to allow the operator to determine the severity class of minor, moderate or severe.
+It will give a readout in dBmV which is used in conjunction with the other surveys to allow the operator to determine the severity class of minor, moderate, or severe.
 It is generally quicker than a DCVG survey.